sahithreddya/CoffeeQuality/README.md

-# CoffeeQuality
+## Summary
 As an amateur in home brewing coffee, I am always fascinated by the amount of variables that affect the final cup of coffee.
-I came across a coffee dataset and started this project with the goal to get some insights into the factors that affect coffee quality.
+I came across a coffee dataset and started this project to get insights into the factors affecting coffee quality.
 <p align="center"><img src="https://dfamgkk1duyqq.cloudfront.net/wp-content/uploads/2020/04/farmer-picking-coffee-cherries.jpg.webp" width="50%" alt="coffee farmer collecting coffee fruit"/></p>

 ## Initial Dataset